DDohyeon2941/AdaBoost.RDT/README.md

 We welcome contributions to this project.
 Please submit pull requests or open issues for any bugs or enhancements.

 ## **Citation**
-For more details, please refer to the full paper on [IEEE](https://ieeexplore.ieee.org/document/10705154).
+For more details, please refer to the full paper on [IEEE ACCESS](https://ieeexplore.ieee.org/document/10705154).